The White Doe: Synopsis

 Hearing that the prince was dying for love of her, Desirée proposed that she travel by closed carriage, and open it for food only at night.
 When this was put into effect, the mother of a jealous lady-in-waiting, persuaded by her daughter, cut open the coach and let light on the princess.
 She instantly turned into a white doe and bounded off.
-The fairy of the spring created a thunderstorm that frightened off the servants.
-A faithful lady-in-waiting chased the doe, and the jealous one disguised herself as the princess and went on.
-She pleaded the thunderstorm for her condition, but her ugliness astounded the prince.
+The Fairy of the Fountain created a thunderstorm that frightened off the servants.
+A faithful lady-in-waiting chased the doe, while the jealous one disguised herself as the princess and went on.
+She blamed the thunderstorm for her condition, but her ugliness astounded the prince.
 He left the palace rather than endure such a marriage, and went to the forest with only the ambassador.

 The fairy Tulip led the faithful lady-in-waiting to the doe and after witnessing their reunion, appeared.
 She could only turn the princess back to a woman by night and direct them to a hut where they might stay.
 An old woman took them in there; somewhat later, the ambassador found it, and the old woman gave him and the prince shelter.
 The next day, the prince saw the doe and shot at it, but the fairy Tulip protected her.
 The day after, the doe avoided where he had shot, and the prince hunted long for her, until he, exhausted, slept.
 The doe came upon him and, seeing she had the advantage of him, studied him.
 She woke him, and he chased her until she was exhausted and let him catch her.
 He treated her as a fond pet, but she escaped before nightfall, for fear that her change would shock him.
 The next day, the prince wounded her and was much distressed, but took her back by force to the hut.
 The lady-in-waiting objected and the prince had to give up the doe.
-The ambassador told him that he had seen the lady-in-waiting at Desiree's court.
+The ambassador told him that he had seen the lady-in-waiting at Desirée's court.
 They had made a hole in the partition between the rooms, and saw the princess and heard her laments.
 They were joyously united.
-At dawn, she did not retransform into a doe.
+At dawn, she did not re-transform into a doe.

 An army of his father's came, and the prince went out to explain what he had learned.
 The prince married the princess, and the ambassador married the lady-in-waiting.